Jump to Section:

 Non-contextualized trees: Included samples

-- If you select a large number of samples for the tree build, it may bias the proportion of lineages on the tree.
-This is because user-selected samples will not be subject to the same temporal subsampling as the Nextstrain-selected samples.
+- You can select additional samples of interest for the Non-contextualized tree build.
+These additional samples will be force included in the tree regardless of defined location, lineage and/or collection date range (see how to add samples of interest to Non-contextualized trees here).
+If you select a large number of additional samples for the tree build, it may bias the proportion of lineages on the tree.
+This is because these additional user-selected samples will not be subject to the same temporal subsampling as the Nextstrain-selected samples.
 Therefore, minimizing user-selection leads to a more unbiased tree.

 Non-contextualized trees: Limitations